oss/meetme/docs/docs/api/calendar/location/get.md

 - If the calendar is owned by an individual, the individual must either be a owner, editor, member, or view of the calendar to get the location

-- If the calendar is owned by an organization, the individual must either be part of the organization, or individually shared to the calendar.
+- If the calendar is owned by an organization, the individual must be part of the organization to access the location.

 ## Other behaviors